Department Q: Box office performance

 The films have been massively successful, selling over three million tickets in Denmark alone, where the installments regularly top the yearly box-office.
 The Purity of Vengeance (2018) became the highest grossing Danish film of all time upon release, with a gross of 72,500,000 DKK, The Absent One (2014) the second highest with 68,1 M. DKK, A Conspiracy of Faith (2016) the fourth with 64,3 M. DKK, and The Keeper of Lost Causes (2012) the fifth with 59,01 M. DKK.
 The Purity of Vengeance is additionally the 11th overall highest grossing film in Denmark.
 The fifth film The Marco Effect however, which marked a complete recast, was significantly less successful despite a larger budget.
+The sixth film, Boundless, had the best opening for a Danish film since Checkered Ninja 2 in 2021, three years prior, and is currently the most watched film of 2024 in Danish cinemas.